almin/almin/docs/TutorialTodoApp.md

 In this guide, We learn basic CQRS(Command Query Responsibility Segregation) pattern using Almin.

-CQRS split that conceptual model into separate models - Command(Write) model and Query(Read) model.
+CQRS splits that conceptual model into separate models - Command(Write) model and Query(Read) model.

 ![almin-architecture-without-dip](/docs/assets/almin-architecture-without-dip.png)

 In the figure, We called

 - Command(Write) model "Write Stack" (Left side of the figure)
-    - "Write Stack" get often complex.
+    - "Write Stack" gets often complex.
     - Because, it has business logic that is well-known as **domain model**.
 - Query(Read) model "Read Stack" (Right side of the figure)
     - "Read Stack" is similar concept of ViewModel and Store.